 “Kevin was one of the named ones that was shot by the IRA because he was a tout.

 “This is what we’ve been told.
 Since then it’s just been a nightmare because it’s the past reborn all over again.”

 Columba McVeigh was just 17 years old when he was abducted and killed in October 1975.
 He had been working as a painter in Dublin and had only returned to Northern Ireland a few days earlier.
 Although at least six extensive searches, based on information received, have been carried out in Monaghan his remains have yet to be recovered.

 Source: PA Archive/Press Association Images

 His family continue to deny IRA claims that he had confessed to being an informer.

-Captain Robert Nairac was an officer with the Grenadier Guards on a tour of duty in Northern Ireland when he was abducted in Antrim in May 1977.
+Captain Robert Nairac was an officer with the Grenadier Guards on a tour of duty in Northern Ireland when he was abducted in Armagh in May 1977.
 He was 29 years old.
 Although his remains were never recovered, a man was convicted of his murder the same year.
 The deceased received a posthumous George Cross.